PSF v1.0 Rationale and Development History

 Domain weighting in AIDA assessment

-Multiple respondents noted that the 20-question AIDA exam did not reflect the incident frequency data showing PSF-1 and PSF-2 as the most common failure domains.
-The question distribution was adjusted to increase PSF-1 and PSF-2 representation from 2 questions each to 3 questions each in the final exam design.
+The 20-question AIDA exam was designed to reflect incident frequency data showing PSF-1 and PSF-2 as the most common failure domains.
+PSF-1 and PSF-2 are each represented by 3 questions rather than 2 to weight the exam toward the areas where real-world failures concentrate.

 L4 autonomy level definition

-Several practitioners argued that L4 (fully autonomous) should be prohibited rather than merely not recommended for high-stakes decisions.
-The framework retains the not-recommended formulation on the grounds that some fully autonomous operations on low-consequence tasks are appropriate, and that prohibiting L4 categorically would create compliance overhead for benign use cases.
+L4 (fully autonomous) is marked not-recommended for high-stakes decisions rather than prohibited.
+This is because some fully autonomous operations on low-consequence tasks are appropriate, and prohibiting L4 categorically would create unnecessary compliance overhead for benign use cases.
+The framework relies on the high-stakes classification to carry the weight.

 Vendor resilience as a deployer obligation